-Levels of Service Measures Current performance (2017/18) Target 2019/20 Data source Council's refuse collection and disposal services meet the needs of the Kawerau Community Community satisfaction with recycling services N/A 92% NRB survey Material which would otherwise go to landfill as household refuse is collected by the recycling collection service Average amount of recyclable material collected from each household.
-Achieved.
-(206kg per household) No less than 178kg per annum Council records.
-Council's refuse collection and disposal services meet the needs of the Kawerau community and help maintain public health and maintain public health and a clean environment Frequency of recycling collection from properties New measure 52 weekly collections Council records.
+Levels of Service Measures Current performance (2018/19) Target 2020/21 Data source Council's refuse collection and disposal services meet the needs of the Kawerau Community Community satisfaction with recycling services N/A N/A NRB survey Material which would otherwise go to landfill as household refuse is collected by the recycling collection service Average amount of recyclable material collected from each household.
+335kg per household No less than 178kg per annum Council records.
+Council's refuse collection and disposal services meet the needs of the Kawerau community and help maintain public health and maintain public health and a clean environment Frequency of recycling collection from properties Council undertook 52 weekly collections 52 weekly collections Council records.